On the Optimization of Margin Distribution

 \section{Empirical Study}

 In this section, we present extensive empirical studies to verify the effectiveness of our proposed {M SV M Av} approach.
 We consider 30 datasets, including 20 regular and 10 large-scale datasets.
 The number of instances varies from 208 to 88588 while the feature dimensionality ranges from 2 to 1836, covering a wide range of properties.
-The details of datasets can be found in Appendix~\ref{app:experiment_setup}.
+The statistics for all datasets can be found in Appendix~\ref{app:experiment_setup}.

-We implement our proposed \MSVMAV approach according to Section~\ref{sec:PDM} with slight modifications.
-We first augment $\w$ and instance $\x$ with $b$ and $1$ to deal with the bias term as mentioned in Section~\ref{sec:PDM}.
-In real-world application, it is possible for empirical average margin $\theta_{\w}$ to fall below zero if the proximal regularization parameter $\beta_k$ is set too small, which violates our constraint in Section~\ref{sec:PDM}.
-We take the opposite vector of $\w$ or $\a$ under this situation to force the empirical average margin positive all the time.